ceph/ceph/doc/glossary.rst

                 state of a multi-site configuration.
 When the period is updated, the "epoch" is said thereby to have been changed.

+        Placement Groups (PGs)
+                Placement groups (PGs) are subsets of each logical Ceph pool.
+                Placement groups perform the function of placing objects (as a group) into OSDs.
+Ceph manages data internally at placement-group granularity: this scales better than would managing individual (and therefore more numerous) RADOS objects.
+A cluster that has a larger number of placement groups (for example, 100 per OSD) is better balanced than an otherwise identical cluster with a smaller number of placement groups.

+                Ceph's internal RADOS objects are each mapped to a specific placement group, and each placement group belongs to exactly one Ceph pool.

 	:ref:`Pool<rados_pools>`
 		A pool is a logical partition used to store objects.